 The Post-Baccalaureate Elementary Education Teacher Certification Program is designed for college graduates seeking initial teacher certification as a teacher in elementary school settings.
 This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-The Post-Baccalaureate Elementary Education Teacher Certification Program is a 21 credit graduate program requiring four courses taken in late afternoons/evenings followed by a semester of full-time student teaching.
+The Post-Baccalaureate Elementary Education Teacher Certification Program is a 21 graduate credit program requiring four courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

 - Elementary Education (K-6) Certificate

 Professor & Director of Post-Baccalaureate Teacher Certification and Master of Arts in Teaching (MAT) Programs